Prof. Dr. Silke Rickert-Sperling

 Her research activities focus on understanding the molecular basis of human cardiovascular disorders in particular congenital heart malformations and cardiac dysfunction.
 Using systems biology approaches, she studies cardiac (dys)development and muscle maturation in human and mice.
 She investigates a broader range of disease-associated genes and epigenetic modulators in the genomic, transcriptomic and proteomic context.
 She hopes to combine knowledge of molecular etiologies and mechanisms to eventually improve preventive and therapeutic opportunities for patients.

 She is principal investigator and co-coordinator of various European efforts (HeartRepair, CardioGeNet, and CardioNeT) and principal investigator of the Berlin Institute of Health (BIH).
 She was board member of the European Society of Human Genetics and is Fellow of the European Society of Cardiology (ESC) as well as board member of the ESC Working Group on Development, Anatomy and Pathology.

-Privately, she is married to Dr. Andreas M. Rickert and has two daughters.
+Privately, she is married to Dr. Andreas M. Rickert and has three daughters.